Negronii/Rebellion/README.md

 &nbsp; &nbsp; &nbsp; &nbsp; $ java Main Multi -o x y    (It was used to generate data that we used to compare two models)

+&nbsp; &nbsp; &nbsp; &nbsp; Its default save path is "dataSample/java/" and by default it will generate new output files and overwrite our exising data files.

 &nbsp; &nbsp; &nbsp; &nbsp; $ java Main Multi -e x y   (It was used to generate data that we used to analyze our research question)

+&nbsp; &nbsp; &nbsp; &nbsp; Its default save path is "dataSample/extension/" and by default it will generate new output files and overwrite our exising data files.

 &nbsp; &nbsp; &nbsp; &nbsp; ‘x’ means how many times to run.